-Subsurface conditions for the proposed Sage Well 2 Replacement project were explored by excavating four test pits on November 21, 2022 at the approximate locations shown in Figure 2.
+Subsurface conditions for the proposed Well 13 Replacement project were explored by excavating four test pits on November 22, 2022 at the approximate locations shown on Figure 2.
 The test pits were excavated to depths between about 9 and 10 feet below ground surface (bgs) using an excavator and operator provided by Kelly's Excavating under subcontract to GeoEngineers.
 After each test pit was completed, the excavation was backfilled using the generated material and compacted in lifts by tamping with the excavator bucket.